nhatnambui/toguru-scala-client/README.md

 ### Format of conditions
-* `default`: JSON Boolean (`true` or `false`) or JSON String (`"on"` or `"off"`)
+* `default`: JSON Boolean (`true` or `false`) or JSON String (`"on"` or `"off"`) This defines a default ON or OFF activation of the feature for all clients.
+This state/activation may be overwritten by using god mode/forced feature toggling
+  *IMPORTANT*: Please be aware that god mode only works if the feature is defined in the registry, i.e. the json in classpath or S3 contains the given feature.
+If the feature is NOT present, and you define your features like above ```override def languageDropdown = Feature("language-dropdown").getOrElse(AlwaysOffFeature)``` then the state defined by getOrElse(STATE) wins and forcing the feature to a specific state will not work.
+So this is a big difference between defining the default state of the feature in code with getOrElse and the default condition in the JSON!
   * Examples:
     * `{ "default": true }` or `{ "default": false }`
     * `{ "default": "on" }` or `{ "default": "off" }`